Houston citizenship attorney Texas

-We will discuss with the client the issues material to eligibility regarding federal taxes, child support, Selective Service registration, criminal history, employment history, and other matters related to the process of naturalization.
+We will discuss with the client the issues material to eligibility regarding federal taxes, child support, Selective Service registration, criminal and employment history, and other matters related to the process.

 We will ensure that the proper supporting documents are submitted to USCIS with the application.
-Our law office will monitor the case with USCIS, and we will advise the client of the progress of the case while we await the naturalization interview.
-Upon issuance by USCIS of an appointment date for an interview, we will ask that the client participate in a mock interview with an experienced immigration attorney at our law office.
-During the mock interview session, the attorney will discuss the details and procedures of the naturalization interview at the USCIS offices.
+Our law office will monitor the case, and we will advise the client of the progress of the case while we await the naturalization interview.
+Upon issuance by USCIS of the appointment date, we will ask that the client participates in a mock interview with an experienced immigration attorney at our law office.
+During this session, the attorney will discuss the details and procedures.

-After competition of the naturalization interview with USCIS we will notify the client of the swearing -in ceremony and the implications of the naturalization oath and the rights and privileges when the client is considered a U.S. citizen.
+After the competition, we will notify the client of the swearing-in ceremony and the implications of the oath, and the rights and privileges when the client is considered a U.S. citizen.

 All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the state wherein they reside.
 No state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws. – XIV Amendment to the U.S. Constitution

-Citizenship is one of the most coveted gifts that the U.S. government can bestow, and the most important immigration benefit that USCIS can grant.
+Citizenship is one of the most coveted gifts that the U.S. government can bestow, and the most important immigration benefit.
 Most people become U.S. citizens in one of two ways: